VigneshVaradarajan/SpeakItOut/README.md

 # Getting the UI Running

-UI is developed using ReactJS
+UI is developed using ReactJS -

-Go to client folder
+Go to client folder and install npm modules
 ```
+> cd client
 > npm install
 ```
 Start the UI